The Australian Prudential Regulation Authority (APRA) has announced changes to how banks and lenders assess home loan applications.

 APRA supervises institutions across banking, insurances and superannuation.

-The proposed changes will likely increase your borrowing potential and give more people access to home loans.
+The changes will likely increase your borrowing potential and give more people access to home loans.

 Lowering the interest rate floor by even 1% could take off approximately $60 per week of the assessed repayment on a $400,000, 30-year loan.